richapatel138/WildMileDB/VertREADME.md

 10. Visualize the subsetted database.

-Something to remeber is that not every sequence that you have in your subset list will end up being in the subsetted refrence database.
-This is due to the factt that only species that have refrence sequences can be subsetted for.
-A good way to see the composition of the refrence database is to use the `--diversity-figure` functionality.
+Something to remeber is that not every sequence that you have in your subset list will end up being in the subsetted reference database.
+This is due to the factt that only species that have reference sequences can be subsetted for.
+A good way to see the composition of the reference database is to use the `--diversity-figure` functionality.
 It will show you the number of species and number of sequences for the level you specified (4 = order level classification, though this can be changed if you want something more/less specific).

 ```
 crabs --diversity-figure --input vertebrate_subset.txt --output vertebrate_subset_diversity_figure.png --tax-level 4
 ```

 Once you have the final `.txt` file, this can be exported depending on your needs.
-For us, we use QIIME, so these are the commands to export the subsetted refrence database into QIIME format.
+For us, we use QIIME, so these are the commands to export the subsetted reference database into QIIME format.

 11. Export for QIIME use.